-Exchange believes that the proposed rule change will strengthen the Exchange's ability to carry out its oversight and enforcement responsibilities in cases where full disciplinary proceedings are unwarranted in view of the minor nature of the particular violation.
+Minor rule fines provide a meaningful sanction for minor or technical violations of rules when the conduct at issue does not warrant stronger, immediately reportable disciplinary sanctions.
+The inclusion of a rule in the Exchange's MRVP does not minimize the importance of compliance with the rule, nor does it preclude the Exchange from choosing to pursue violations of eligible rules through an AWC if the nature of the violations or prior disciplinary history warrants more significant sanctions.
+Rather, the Exchange believes that the proposed rule change will strengthen the Exchange's ability to carry out its oversight and enforcement responsibilities in cases where full disciplinary proceedings are unwarranted in view of the minor nature of the particular violation.
 Rather, the option to impose a minor rule sanction gives the Exchange additional flexibility to administer its enforcement program in the most effective and efficient manner while still fully meeting the Exchange's remedial objectives in addressing violative conduct.
 Specifically, the proposed rule change is designed to prevent fraudulent and manipulative acts and practices because it will provide the Exchange the ability to issue a minor rule fine for violations of the CAT Compliance Rules in General 7 where a more formal disciplinary action may not be warranted or appropriate consistent with the approach of other Plan Participants for the same conduct.

-The Exchange further believes that the proposed amendments to IM-9216 and Options 11, Section 1 are consistent with Section 6(b)(6) of the Act,12 which provides that members, or associated persons, or Options Participants shall be appropriately disciplined for violation of the provisions of the rules of the exchange, by expulsion, suspension, limitation of activities, functions, and operations, fine, censure, being suspended or barred from being associated with a member, or any other fitting sanction.
+The Exchange further believes that the proposed amendments to IM-9216,

+Options 11, and the Equity Minor Rule Violations are consistent with Section 6(b)(6) of the Act,12 which provides that a member, member organization, or associated person shall be appropriately disciplined for violation of the provisions of the rules of the exchange, by expulsion, suspension, limitation of activities, functions, and operations, fine, censure, being suspended or barred from being associated with a member, or any other fitting sanction.
 As noted, the proposed rule change would provide the Exchange ability to sanction minor or technical violations of General 7 pursuant to the Exchange's rules.

-The Exchange also believes that the proposed changes are designed to provide a fair procedure for the disciplining of a member, or associated person, or Options Participant consistent with Sections 6(b)(7) and 6(d) of the Act.
-IM-9216 and Options 11, Section 1 do not preclude a member, or associated person, or Options Participant from contesting an alleged violation and receiving a hearing on the matter with the same procedural rights through a litigated disciplinary proceeding.
+The Exchange also believes that the proposed changes are designed to provide a fair procedure for the disciplining of a member, member organization, or associated person, consistent with Sections 6(b)(7) and 6(d) of the Act.13 IM-9216, Options 11, and the Equity Minor Rule Violations do not preclude a member, member organization, or associated person from contesting an alleged violation and receiving a hearing on the matter with the same procedural rights through a litigated disciplinary proceeding.